COMPANION TO CANTO XXXIV

 - peace of Tilsit – Prussian town where the peace between Napoleon and Tsar Alexander I was concluded on 7-9 July 1807.
 It was broken in 1812 by Bonaparte’s invasion of Russia.

-- wars un peu interessantes – F. “ wars of little interest.”
+- un peu interessantes – F. “of little interest.”

 - Ld Cathcart – William Shaw 1st Earl of Cathcart (1755-1843), the British ambassador to Russia.